JuliaPhylo/PhyloNetworks.jl/README.md

 You can access this example file [here](https://github.com/crsl4/PhyloNetworks/blob/master/examples/tableCF.txt).

+Columns need to be in the right order.
+If you have the information on the number of genes used for each 4-taxon subset, you can add this information in a column named "ngenes".

 If you have a tree *startTree.txt* in parenthetical format to use as starting point for the optimization, you can read it with
 ```julia